dmitry-viskov/pylti1.3/README.rst

         .set_custom_params({'my_param': my_param})\
         .set_title('My Resource')

-Everything is set to return the resource to the platform.
+Everything is now set to return the resource to the platform.
 There are two methods of doing this.

 The following method will output the html for an aut-posting form for you.